cjmartin/launchcalendar.org/_posts/2025-05-27-starship-starship-flight-9-test-flight.md

 title: "\U0001F680 Starship | \U0001F6F0 Starship Flight 9 Test Flight"
 description: >-
-  SpaceX is preparing Ship 35 (Block 2) and Booster 14-2 for Starship's ninth test flight from Starbase, Texas, currently targeted for May 27, 2025, following FAA approval of the previous flight's mishap report.
-This mission marks the first reuse of a Super Heavy booster and aims to demonstrate reusability, payload deployment, and system improvements.
-Booster 14-2 will attempt a water landing instead of a catch.
+  SpaceX is preparing Ship 35 (Block 2) and Booster 14-2 for Starship's ninth test flight from Starbase, Texas, currently targeted for May 27, 2025.
+This mission marks the first reuse of a Super Heavy booster and features the demonstration deployment of Starlink satellite simulators, in-space engine relight, and reusability objectives with a planned water landing for the booster.
 tags:
   - Starship
   - SpaceX